 Downgrading

 If you downgrade, we'll pause all Help Centers except your default one.
-We'll also update all your Messenger Brands to point to the default Help Center.
+We'll also update all your Messenger styles to point to the default Help Center and brand.

-If you upgrade again, all your Messenger Brands will still point to the default Help Center, no matter which Help Center they were associated with before.
+If you upgrade again, all your brands will still point to the default Help Center, no matter which Help Center they were associated with before.

 Need more help?
 Get support from our Community Forum